reiver/fist-protocol/README.md

 ```
 finger username
 ```
-(here `username` would be replaced by the person's username on that Unix system.
+(Here `username` would be replaced by the person's username on that Unix system.

 So, for example:
 ```